Who We Are

 Carol Atkinson

-Our Director, Carol, has enjoyed watching IFL USA, Florida grow since she helped found it in 2012.
+Our Founding Executive Director Emeritus, Carol, has enjoyed watching IFL USA, Florida grow since she helped found it in 2012.
 She works closely with the Board of Directors, partners, and supports in guiding the activities of IFL to provide life-sustaining supplies to those in need.

 What is your favorite memory from working for Insulin for Life USA?